 Garage door and garage door openers have many moving parts.
 Most of the components of the garage doors and openers are made of metal that can have sharp points or edges.
 Cables can have burrs or small frays.
 Door sections and the door tracks and rollers can present pinch points.
-It is recommended you have protective gloves on at all the times that you will be working on your garage door and opener.
+American Veteran Garage always recommends that you have protective gloves on at all the times that you will be working on your garage door and opener.

 Do not attempt any garage door related repairs unless:

-III.
-You are physically able to complete the tasks (climbing ladders, using wrenches, and installing springs require a reasonable amount of physical strength, agility and ability.)
+- You are physically able to complete the tasks (climbing ladders, using wrenches, and installing springs require a reasonable amount of physical strength, agility, and ability.)

 If you have any doubt about your ability in conducting the tasks, it is highly recommended that you contact a garage door professional to complete your repair.

 The directions are based on torsion springs set up.
 Front mounted with a center bearing plate with a spring or springs attached at the center.
 It has cable drums and bearing plates with cables coming up from the backside of the cable drums.
 Any variance in the type of set up will render this type of directions null and void.
 If your garage door has a different type of spring set up, then doesn’t use the following instructions.
 Since it can cause, damage to the garage door, serious injury and even death during the process.
 It’s recommended you call a door assembly professional if your door spring set up is different.

 Bottom brackets and cables should always be replaced in pairs to ensure that there is continuity in overall length.
 Replacing additional components when replacing the brackets and cables will save you a lot of time in the future.

 - Metal rods or winding bars